zorael/lu/README.md

 `);
 ```

-* [`typecons.d`](source/lu/typecons.d): So far only `UnderscoreOpDispatcher`.
+* [`typecons.d`](source/lu/typecons.d): The `UnderscoreOpDispatcher` mixin template.
 When mixed into some aggregate, it generates an `opDispatch` that allows for accessing and mutating any (potentially private) members of it whose names start with an underscore.
-Arrays are appended to.
+(Dynamic) arrays are appended to.

 ```d
 struct Foo